KarolinaMot/HLSL-and-ue5-blog/_site/index.md

  return length(gradients);
 ```

-Let’s look at the  SceneTextureLookup(uv, texIndex,) function.
-With this function we sample the scene depth texture.
-The reason why in this case the index is 1 can be seen in the SceneTexture node, in the “Scene Texture Id” field.
+The SceneTextureLookup(uv, texIndex, ...) function samples the scene depth texture, and here, the index is set to 1 based on the “Scene Texture Id” in the SceneTexture node.

 ![alt text](assets/images/SceneTextureIndices.png "Title")

-As it can be seen the node now requires a few inputs – UV, EdgeThickness, ScreenSize, DepthBias and DepthPrecision.
-This can be added through the node's details window:
+The node requires a few inputs—UV, EdgeThickness, ScreenSize, DepthBias, and DepthPrecision—which can be added through the node’s details window:

 ![alt text](assets/images/CustomNodeInputs.png "Title")

-We need to add another input, here called Color, to plug in a SceneTexture node.
-This value does not have to be referenced or used, as it is only needed so we can use the aforementioned function `SceneTextureLookup()`.
+We also add an input named “Color” to plug in a SceneTexture node.
+It doesn’t need to be used or referenced directly; it’s there so that we can use `SceneTextureLookup()`.

-Next, a thing to note is the return type of the snippet – float.
-By default, the custom node returns a float4.
-This can also be changed through the node's details window.
+Next, set the return type of the node snippet to float in the node’s details.

 ![alt text](assets/images/CustomNodeReturnType.png "Title")

-Once everything is plugged in and the parameters are set, this is the result we get:
+Once everything is connected, this is the result

 ![alt text](assets/images/CustomNodeBP.png "Title")
 ![alt text](assets/images/Outlines.png "Title")

 ## Using external shaders with the custom node

-If you have experience with the custom node already, you might have noticed that there is an input for include paths.
+If you’re familiar with the custom node, you may have noticed an input for include paths:

 ![alt text](assets/images/IncludeFilePaths.png "Title")

-These become really useful once you the shader code becomes too extensive and you would rather use a text editor to deal with it.
-Unfortunately, UE5 does not expect you to use HLSL code at all, thus using external HLSL files is not as straightforward as it could be.
+Include paths become useful when shader code grows in complexity, and you’d prefer to work in a text editor.
+UE5 does not expect external HLSL files, so using them requires a bit of setup.

 ### Setup

-The default path for shaders is the engine folder, which is inconvenient if you’d like to source control your shaders.
-To fix this, we want to add another shader directory by modifying the primary game module.
-This will require us to use some C++ and to have Visual Studio installed.
+The default shader path is in the engine folder, but if you’d like to keep your shaders under version control, we’ll set up an alternative path in the game module.
+This requires some C++ knowledge and Visual Studio.

-The first step is to create a “Shaders” folder in the root project folder.
+1. Create a Shaders folder in your project’s root directory.

-Generate a solution file.
-This can be done through UE5 by right clicking the .uproject file and selecting “Generate Visual Studio Project Files”.
+2. Generate a solution file by right-clicking the .uproject file and selecting “Generate Visual Studio Project Files.”

-Open the project in Visual Studio.
+3. Open the project in Visual Studio.

-All the files that will be need to be modified are under the filter “Source/ProjectName”.
-First we want to add “RenderCore” as a public dependency module.
-This can be done by editing the “ProjectName.Build.cs” file.
-If you do not add this, you will not be able to use `AddShaderSourceDirectoryMapping()` to add an additional shader directory.
+In the `Source/ProjectName` folder, update `ProjectName.Build.cs` to add `RenderCore` as a public dependency module:

 ```c++
     PublicDependencyModuleNames.AddRange(new string[] { "Core", "RenderCore", "CoreUObject", "Engine", "InputCore"});
 ```

-Now in “ProjectName.h” we create a game module class:
+In `ProjectName.h`, create a game module class:

 ```c++
 //ProjectName.h